Electricity Laws and Incentives in New Jersey

 (Reference New Jersey Administrative Code 7:27D)

-The New Jersey Board of Public Utilities’ (NJBPU) MUD EV Charger Incentive Program offers grants of up to $4,000 to owners and operators of MUDs for the purchase and installation of eligible Level 2 EV charging stations.
-MUDs in overburdened municipalities are eligible for grants of up to $6,000.
+The New Jersey Board of Public Utilities’ (NJBPU) MFH EV Charger Incentive Program offers grants to MFH owners of up to $4,000 for the purchase and installation of eligible, dual-port Level 2 EV chargers.
+MFH developments in overburdened municipalities are eligible for grants of up to $6,000.
 For more information, including how to apply, see the NJBPU EV Incentive Program website.

 New Jersey's National Electric Vehicle Infrastructure (NEVI) Planning